Udemy Review: How Udemy Is Killing Online Learning

 How much is Udemy Premium?

-Udemy has no premium classes.
-Instead, Udemy offers different kinds of classes at different prices.
-Udemy Masterclasses cost around $129.99, Udemy Boot Camps cost around $139.99 each, and Python Mega Courses cost around $149.99.
-Note some Udemy Boot Camps cost around $94.99.
+Udemy does not offer premium classes.
+Instead, It offers different kinds of classes at different prices.
+Udemy Masterclasses cost around $129.99, Udemy Boot Camps cost around $139.99 each, and Python mega courses cost around $149.99.
+Note that some Udemy Boot Camps cost around $94.99.

 How much does Udemy cost?

-Unlike SkillShare, you do not need a monthly subscription to Udemy.
+Unlike SkillShare, Udemy does not require a monthly subscription.
 There is no set price for Udemy classes.
 Instead, typical Udemy courses cost between $94.99 and $149.99.
 However, students who shop around can find select Udemy courses at prices as low as $12.99.

 Why do Udemy Course Prices Change?

 When you first visit Udemy, you will see the courses sold at significant discounts, as low as $12.99.
 But if you visit a week later, you will see the same courses at full price.
 This is because Udemy offers big discounts to first-time learners.
-If you want to get the lowest prices, you need to clear the cookies in your browser, and then Udemy will think you are visiting for the first time and give you the lowest price.
+If you want to get the lowest prices, you need to clear the cookies in your browser.
+Then, Udemy will think you are visiting for the first time and give you the lowest price.

 Does Udemy have a student discount?

 Udemy has no student discount.
 However, Udemy offers steep discounts to all users.
-Udemy often runs sales on select courses such as Python programming, for instance.
+Udemy often runs sales on select courses such as Python programming.
 I found a Machine Learning A-Z: Hands-On Python & R In Data Science class for just $12.99 on April 17, 2021.
 The same class normally costs $94.99.

-Udemy offers organizations flat prices to the 155,500 courses on Udemy.com in its Udemy for Business.
-However, you will have to contact Udemy to get the prices for the Business courses.
+Udemy offers organizations flat prices for the 155,500 courses on Udemy.com in its Udemy for Business.
+However, you must contact Udemy to get the prices for the Business courses.

 Is Udemy Free?